Hiring for a Sales Development Representative (SDR) Role

 Although it’s primarily the responsibility of the account executive, knowing how to overcome some common early sales objections is a skill that every SDR should master.
 And, again, they need to do so without seeming pushy or manipulative.
 Ask any salesperson — this is harder than it sounds!

-The SDR is also sometimes responsible for careful and intuitive management of a variety of software tools, most notably the CRM.
-The SDR should ensure that everyone in the organization has access to clean and relevant customer data.
+The SDR role is also sometimes responsible for careful and intuitive management of a variety of software tools, most notably the CRM.
+SDRs should ensure that everyone in the organization has access to clean and relevant customer data.

 In order to do their job effectively, SDRs will be expected to participate in a certain amount of product training.
 That’s because one of their responsibilities is to teach prospects about the product they’re selling, including its capabilities, pricing, features and benefits, and past customer success stories.
 The SDR should expect to be extremely well-versed in the product offering.